‘Exceptional achievement!’ - Klopp hails 'world-class' Salah on Premier League half-century | Goal.com

 Jurgen Klopp's has hailed Mohamed Salah's ‘exceptional achievement’ after the Liverpool star reached a half-century of goals in the English Premier League.

-Salah's second-half brace to help the Reds overcome a stern Crystal Palace test in Saturday's clash at Anfield, thus, recording his 49th and 50th goal in English top-flight.
+Salah's second-half brace helped the Reds overcome a stern Crystal Palace test in Saturday's clash at Anfield, thus, recording his 49th and 50th goal in English top-flight.

 The Egypt player had netted twice in his first stint in England at Chelsea, with 48 others coming after teaming up with Klopp's side from Roma in the summer of 2017.